Highpoint2000/webserver-logger/README.md

 ![image](https://github.com/user-attachments/assets/83ad1a0c-ada6-4036-ada6-0d80962132e1)

-## Version 1.3i (only works from version 1.2.5 - older versions must take the plugin version 1.3f !!!)
+## Version 1.4 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

-- RDS-LOGGER Button Position Update (several buttons in one line)
+- compatible with changed websocket data in version 1.2.6
+- remove the cors-proxy

 ## Installation notes: